+Most people like to play with fireworks in one way or another.
 Many of my friends and I got involved in learning and playing with photography long before we found a way to generate income from our industry.
-Most people like to play with fireworks one way or another.
 In this case either lighting off fireworks or photographing the moving, colorful, ever changing display of light in the recently turned black skies, gives us a canvas in which we can play in order to create a new way of photographing an old friend.
 We can start with a new canvas anytime that we want.

 How many exposures will I catch on one frame?
 How will I compose the frame, horizontally or vertical?
 What lens?
 What focal length?
 Where will I focus?